 Zion Mountain Ranch is on the east side of the park which we actually preferred over the west side.
-The east side is much less popular.
-There are hardly any resorts on this side of the park meaning it was so quiet and peaceful we could hear a pin drop.
+The east side is much less popular than the west.
+There are hardly any resorts on this side of the park, meaning it was so quiet and peaceful we could hear a pin drop.
 We did make an effort to check out Springdale on the west side one night which was fun to do some shopping, but overall we enjoyed our peaceful stay on the east.

 Secondly, Zion Mountain Ranch literally has a herd of buffalo on-site!
 We have never stayed, or even heard of, anywhere that has a herd of animals on-site!
 In addition, they had horses (available to ride!), chickens, goats, and more.
 Don’t let all the wildlife worry you, the animals aren’t out and about roaming free.

-It shouldn’t have taken us this long to mention, but the cabins at Zion Mountain Ranch are the number one reason to stay here.
+It shouldn’t have taken us this long to mention, but the cabins at Zion Mountain Ranch are probably the best reason to stay here.
 Each cabin is private, with its own amenities, some of which even have hot tubs!
-Great for a little post-hike relaxation and maybe a little extra if you know what we mean…
+Great for a little post-hike relaxation!

-Finally, the on-site restaurant is absolutely delicious.
-And the portions are absolutely enormous.
-Keep that in mind as you saddle up to your table for a delicious meal that will power your hike the rest of the week!
+The on-site restaurant at Zion Mountain Ranch is absolutely delicious.
+If you stay at this ranch, make sure to eat at the on-site restaurant on one of your first nights.
+If you love it, you can go back again!
+On top of the yummy taste, the portions are absolutely enormous.
+Keep that in mind as you saddle up to your table for a delicious meal that will power your hikes for the rest of the week!

+Thank you so much for reading!
 There you have it, everything we know about hiking Zion National Park!
-Pin the below picture to save for later.
+Pin the below pictures to save for later.

 We wrote an travel eBook with you in mind, and have given you EVERYTHING we know about how to maximize your ability to travel the world!
 The book has 3 parts: